 In 1855, before the city of Alpena was officially established, the lands around the mouth of the Thunder Bay River were purchased, sight unseen, by George N. Fletcher, James Lockwood, John Minor, and John Oldfield, who were seeking land for timber harvesting.
 They traveled to the area to explore their purchases, bringing along with them a surveyor.
 Daniel Carter, an associate, had settled in the area shortly before the men arrived.

 Mr. Fletcher, Mr. Minor, and Mr. Oldfield were supporters of John C. Fremont, the Republican candidate for the United States President, and carried a Fremont banner with them.
 The three men decided to name the location Fremont and in celebration attempted to erect their Fremont flag.
 Legend has it that the men were also quite intoxicated.
-They were having trouble getting the flag up and asked Mr. Carter, a Democrat, for his assistance.
-He refused, telling them that he would not help raise a flag he couldn’t support.
+They were having trouble getting the flag up and asked Mr. Carter for his assistance.
+He refused due to political party differences, telling them that he would not help raise a flag he couldn’t support.

 Mr. Carter walked a short distance away to watch the activity.
 Once the flag was in place, the gentlemen proceeded to lay out the city of Alpena.
 River Street was the first to be laid out.
 The crookedness of River Street, which remains today, is said to have been due to the Fremont celebration.
 (For many reasons, the name of Fremont didn’t stick, and eventually, Alpena won out).

 As the City continued to grow, and streets began to develop, the naming continued.
 Miller Street, Avery Street, Richardson Street, Potter Street, Campbell Street, and Beebe Street were named after early business and lumber men.
 William H. Potter was an early Alpena pioneer and a distinguished businessman who came to Alpena in the late 1860’s.
 He was considered one of the most influential citizens of that time.